Cut Ties: Plot

-Boyd, intent on being close to Dickey, gets himself into a fight with inmates due to his white supremacy tattoos and is sent to solitary confinement, right next to Dickey.
+Boyd, intent on being close to Dickie, instigates a fight with inmates due to his white supremacy tattoos and is sent to solitary confinement, right next to Dickey.
 Boyd bribes a guard to release him from his cell and attacks Dickie in his cell.
 Instead of killing him, Boyd wants the location of Mags' money.
 Dickie explains that the money is being held by one of Mags' trustee friends, crime boss Ellstin Limehouse, and he will not give the money to anyone other than Dickie himself.

-Hitmen arrive at Mary's house and Rachel takes her and her baby to the attic to protect themselves.
-As the hitmen start shooting, Raylan, Karen and Mullen arrive at the house to kill them.
+Two hitmen arrive at Mary's house and Rachel takes her and her children to the attic to protect themselves.
+Mary's baby's crying causes them to be found by one of the hitmen, but Rachel kills him.
+Raylan, Karen and Mullen arrive at the house and kill the other one.
 Raylan meets with Winona (Natalie Zea) at the office, which makes Karen uncomfortable.
 Boyd is released from prison and is picked up by Ava (Joelle Carter), telling her that Limehouse has the money.
 That night, Limehouse (Mykelti Williamson) confronts one of his guards who slept during his shift.
 He gives the man two choices: have his hand thrusted in lye (but settling his debt) or never committing the mistake (but promising to kill him if he does it again).
 The man chooses the latter and Limehouse allows him to go.